 Everyone knows that calcium is essential for healthy bones and teeth.
 But what does calcium have to do with vitamin D?
-Quite a lot, because the body can only absorb the vital calcium with the aid of this vitamin.
-Until now, it has been very difficult to substantiate a vitamin D deficiency in the body reliably.
-Thanks to the latest research, the undersupply of this vitamin can now be established by dental x-ray.
+Very much - because the body can absorb the important calcium only with the help of this vitamin.
+So far, it has been difficult to reliably detect vitamin D deficiency in the body.
+Thanks to the latest research, the undersupply of the vitamin can now be determined by X-raying the teeth.

-The majority of Germans are undersupplied with the sun’s vitamin
+Majority of Germans are undersupplied with the sun vitamin

-The great problem with vitamin D: Up to 90 percent is formed in our bodies by sunlight, to be exact, by the UV light contained in this.
-Now, in our climate, we are not exactly spoiled by the sun.
-And the increased use of sun creams with high protection factors goes one step further, because they prevent UV rays from penetrating into the skin.
-In addition, the essential vitamin is only available in small amounts in foodstuffs such as oily fish, liver and eggs.
-So it is no wonder that most Germans suffer from a deficiency.
+The big problem with vitamin D: 90 percent of it is formed by solar radiation in our body - more precisely by the UV light contained therein.
+Now we are not spoiled by the sun in our climate.
+And the increased use of sunscreens with a high protection factor does the rest - because they prevent UV rays from penetrating the skin.
+In addition, the vital vitamin is only available in small amounts in foods such as fatty fish, liver and eggs.
+Not surprisingly, therefore, that the majority of Germans suffer from a deficiency.

 Key function for our health

-But how does a vitamin D deficiency become noticeable?
-The essential vitamin is involved in countless processes in our body.
-Among other things, an inadequate calcium synthesis causes a dysfunction of the mineral balance.
-The calcium, important for the structure and maintenance of the bone mass, is not absorbed in sufficient measure.
+But how is a vitamin D deficiency noticeable?
+The vital vitamin is involved in countless processes in our body.
+Among other things, it is due to the lack of calcium synthesis to disrupt the mineral balance.
+The important calcium for building and maintaining bone mass is not stored sufficiently.
 This can lead to bone diseases such as osteoporosis or osteomalacia.
-The latter condition is characterized by a decreased stability of the bones.
-The symptoms are varied; these range from bone pain to constant fatigue through to skeletal deformities.
-Osteomalacia, in particular, has fatal consequences in childhood, where, incidentally, it is described by medical practitioners as rickets, because here, calcium lays the foundations for sturdy, resilient bones.
+The latter disease is characterized by a reduced strength of the bones.
+The symptoms are varied - ranging from bone pain to constant fatigue to skeletal deformation.
+Osteomalacia has particularly fatal consequences in childhood - where osteomalacia is referred to by doctors as rickets.
+Because here calcium lays the foundation for strong, resistant bones.

-Currently, scientists are investigating an association with various other conditions, from autoimmune disease to high blood pressure and cardiopulmonary conditions through to cancer.
-Initial results suggest a clearly increased risk.
-But a vitamin D deficiency also seems to play a substantial role in dental health.
+Scientists are currently investigating a link with various other diseases - ranging from autoimmune disease, high blood pressure and cardiovascular disease to cancer.
+Initial results indicate a significantly increased risk.
+However, vitamin D deficiency also seems to play a significant role in dental health.

-Does a vitamin D deficiency contribute to the development of caries?
+Does vitamin D deficiency contribute to the development of tooth decay?

-A study by Prof. Phillipe Hujoel, researcher at the University of Washington, suggests a distinct association between a vitamin D deficiency and caries.
-His work shows that this is by no means a new insight because the study consists of an analysis and synopsis of 24 individual studies, which were conducted in various countries in a period from the 1920s to the 1980s.
-Apparently, insufficient attention has been paid to these results to date.
+A study by Prof. Dr. Phillipe Hujoel, a researcher at the University of Washington, shows a clear link between vitamin D deficiency and tooth decay.
+His work shows that these are by no means new findings.
+The study consists of an analysis and synopsis of 24 individual studies carried out in a period from the twenties to the eighties in different countries.
+Apparently, not enough attention has been paid to these results so far.

-How does a vitamin D deficiency become apparent in the dental structure?
+How can vitamin D deficiency in the tooth structure be read?

-Canadian researchers have also discovered that a jagged shape of the pulp, that is, of the inside of the teeth, clearly indicates a vitamin D deficiency.
-If the inside of the teeth shows smoothly contoured patterns on x-ray, however, the body is adequately supplied with the vitamin.
+Canadian researchers also found that a jagged shape of the pulp - the inside of the tooth - allows clear conclusions about vitamin D deficiency.
+On the other hand, if the tooth interior shows soft, curved curves during x-ray, the body is sufficiently supplied with the vitamin.